Skip to Content

 Meet Attorney Robert R. Parker

-After working with the Missouri Attorney General and the St. Louis Public Defender’s Office, Robert R. Parker joined his father in private practice.
-He quickly gained valuable trial experience in a variety of practice areas.
-By conducting thorough investigations and applying his understanding of complex laws, Robert quickly found success in wrongful death and personal injury litigation.
+After working with the Missouri Attorney General and the St. Louis Public Defender’s Office, Robert R. Parker joined his father in private practice, where he built a record in wrongful death and personal injury litigation that the industry has recognized consistently for over a decade.

-He has practiced in state and federal court, and in the Third District Appellate Court.
+He has practiced in state and federal court, including the Third and Fourth District Appellate Courts.

 Robert Parker is proud to call the local Peoria area home and serve its residents through excellence in legal advocacy.